Strong nonlocal tuning of the current-phase relation of a quantum dot based Andreev molecule: Results

 So far no superconducting phase difference was present across the junctions ($\varphi_L=\varphi_R=0$), however our systems allows for individually phase biasing each junction.
 To demonstrate the effect of flux biasing one of the JJs, we show the singlet-doublet boundary for the $\varphi_L=\pi,\,\varphi_R=0$ case with a dashed blue line in Fig.~\ref{fig:eemap}b, where the changes are the most pronounced.
 Examining the lower part of Fig.~\ref{fig:eemap}b again, we see that the doublet region has expanded along $\varepsilon_L$, as $\varphi_L = 0 \rightarrow \pi$ In contrast, the vertical extension of the (0,1) doublet region at $\varepsilon_L=0.5U$ (right side of the panel) is not affected.
-Thus remarkably in some regions (e.g. at the point marked with a red $\boldsymbol\times$) a quantum phase transition can be induced by tuning the superconducting phase, i.e. a GS parity change can be induced.
-Similar quantum phase transitions, tuned by the superconducting phase, have been observed in simpler \mbox{SC-QD-SC} systems.\cite{bargerbos_singlet-doublet_2022,escribano_fluxoid-induced_2022}.
+Thus remarkably in some regions (e.g. at the point marked with a red $\boldsymbol\times$) a quantum phase transition can be induced, i.e. a GS parity change can be induced by tuning the superconducting phase.
+Similar quantum phase transitions, tuned by the superconducting phase, have been recently observed in simpler \mbox{SC-QD-SC} systems.\cite{bargerbos_singlet-doublet_2022}.

 While the charge stability diagrams are useful for understanding the behavior of the system, experimentally detecting nonlocal effects is most straightforward by measuring the supercurrent flowing through one of the QDs.
 In the following we will focus on the current-phase relation (CPR) of the right QD, and show experimental signatures of the molecular state.
 We will refer to $\varphi_R$ and $\varepsilon_R$ parameters as local while referring to $\varphi_L$ and $\varepsilon_L$ as nonlocal.
 The same effects could also be observed with the roles reversed.
-For detailed comparisons of $J_L$ and $J_R$ see Section \ref{supp:jl}.
+For detailed comparisons of $J_L$ and $J_R$ see Appendix \ref{supp:jl}.